O4FDev/codetopoem-web/README.md

   - [What I have learnt](#what-i-have-learnt)

 ## Technology Overview
-Please sign up to the following services:
+Please sign up for the following services:
 - Vercel
 - OpenAI

-Firstly, you should clone the repo and install the dependencies using the command `cd codetopoem-web && npm install` you should then create a .env file using `touch .env` or by creating the file in the root of codetopoem-web.
+Firstly, you should clone the repo and install the dependencies using the command `cd codetopoem-web && npm install`.
+You should then create a .env file using `touch .env` or make the file in the root of codetopoem-web.

 Place your OpenAI API Key in the env file using the following example for direction: `OPENAI_API_KEY="apikey"`

-Using `npm run dev` will allow you to view the page on your localhost enviornment, and using the vercel cli `vercel` command will allow you to deploy it to the web.
+Using `npm run dev` will allow you to view the page on your localhost environment, and using the Vercel CLI `vercel` command will allow you to deploy it to the web.

 ## What I have learnt

-This project is built upon GPT-3 so through messing around with variations in settings I've been able to develop a deeper understanding of how to use prompts and settings in GPT-3 to generate a solution.
+I built this project upon GPT-3; by messing around with variations in settings, I've developed a deeper understanding of how to use prompts and settings in GPT-3 to generate a solution.